UPS driver killed following police chase identified as father of 2

 “Our condolences go to the families of the deceased of today’s unfortunate incident,” Piro said.

-7News spoke with Ordonez’s stepfather who said their family is grieving but are also upset with how police handled the situation.
+7News spoke with Joe Merino, Ordonez’s stepfather, who said their family is grieving but are also upset with how police handled the situation.

 UPS released a statement upon learning of the death of one of their employees: